Allergic to Evil

 Anime & Manga

 - The Brand of Sacrifice in Berserk on Guts and Casca will start bleeding or hurting if demons are near.
 If one of the Godhand is near, it gets even worse, as the evil they radiate will cause them to bleed profusely and rack them with serious pain, and if they get too close, the pain and blood loss will be enough to kill them.
 Guts could only get within about ten feet of Femto before being nearly overwhelmed by the pain during the Guardians of Desire arc.
 And as for Casca...she was much closer to Femto during what he did to her during the Eclipse.
 And she could not get away.
 The Brands also attract demons like moths to a flame, eager to complete the sacrifice that the Skull Knight interrupted.

-- In Sorcerer On The Rocks, Gin Fizz (apparently) gets ill whenever they're in a bad place, like a seedy town full of whorehouses and casinos.
+- In Sorcerer on the Rocks, Gin Fizz (apparently) gets ill whenever they're in a bad place, like a seedy town full of whorehouses and casinos.

 - Akumetsu has Mary Kirishima aka 'Bloody Mary', a police officer who gets nose bleeds everytime she is around those who are evil.

 - Allen Walker of D.Gray-Man can tell humans from demons using his cursed left eye.
 But the once-human souls of the demons are not pretty to look at.
 "The world he sees is hell," as one of his comrades comments.
 The souls of level 4 demons are so corrupted they can't even be shown in the manga, and the mere sight makes Allen puke.

 - The Oracle from Spider Riders feels pain everytime an object dedicated to her, or an energy barrier she's created is destroyed.